gerarbot-js/liftoff-assignments/P2-Project_Outline/README.md

 ### Technologies
-Java
+Java,
-SpringBoot
+SpringBoot,
-Bootstrap
+Bootstrap,
-MySQL
+MySQL,
-Hibernate
+Hibernate,
 Thymeleaf templates

 ### What I'll Have to Learn
-API use
+API use,
-Implementing Google Maps into my own app
+Implementing Google Maps into my own app,
 A way to support Spanish/English toggling on the app

 ### Project Tracker